 5. Server 1 says, “Before we really get into that, I’d like to make sure no one is eavesdropping on our conversation.
 Can we start talking in a language no one but us knows?”
 (This is basically what encryption is)

 6. Server 2 says, “Sure.
-What language would you like to use?”
+Can you give me your digital certificate?”

 8. Server 2 says, after translating what it wants to say into the new encryption language, “Okay, what would you like to do?”

 9. Server 1 translates this message from the encrypted language and makes its first request to server 2 after translating it into the encrypted language.

 From this point on, each server will communicate exclusively with the encryption “language” provided by the key they exchanged, and anyone who is eavesdropping (packet sniffing) will only see a bunch of gobbledygook that they can’t understand.